Kajlax/TOW-App/README.md

 ### Generate-section:

 - Choose suitable filters for your workout needs and press generate.
 The app fetches and generates a random workout based on your chosen filtering.

+## Scaling and voting:

+- The difficulty of challenges and workouts can be scaled from 25% to 100%.
+- Each challenge and workout can be voted.
+The total score for each challenge/workout is shown.